lfit/itpol/linux-workstation-security.md

 rules that is neither exhaustive, nor a replacement for experience, vigilance, and common sense.

+Each section is split into two areas:

+- The checklist that can be adapted to your project's needs
+- Free-form list of considerations that explain what dictated these decisions

+## Severity levels

+The items in the checklist include the severity level, which we hope will help guide your decision:

+- _(CRITICAL)_ items should definitely be high on the consideration list.
+  If not implemented, they will introduce high risks to your workstation security.
+- _(MODERATE)_ items will improve your security posture, but are less important, especially if they interfere too much with your work.
+- _(LOW)_ items may improve the overall security, but may not be worth the convenience trade-offs.
+- _(PARANOID)_ is reserved for items we feel will dramatically improve your workstation security, but will probably require a lot of adjustment to the way you interact with your operating system.

+Remember, these are only guidelines.
+If you feel the severity levels do not reflect your project's commitment to security, you should adjust them as you see fit.

 ## Choosing the right hardware

 We do not mandate that our admins use a specific vendor or a specific model, so this section addresses core considerations when choosing a work system.

 ### Checklist

 - [ ] System supports SecureBoot _(CRITICAL)_
 - [ ] System has no firewire, thunderbolt or ExpressCard ports _(MODERATE)_
 - [ ] System has a TPM chip _(LOW)_

 ### Considerations

 #### SecureBoot

 Despite its controversial nature, SecureBoot offers prevention against many attacks targeting workstations (Rootkits, "Evil Maid," etc), without introducing too much extra hassle.
 It will not stop a truly dedicated attacker,